puppetlabs/puppet-instruqt-tracks/pe601-lab-1-2-develop-a-cross-platform-task/01-develop-cross-platform-task/assignment.md

     Write-Output "Copying items from $source_dir to full backup path $full_target_backup_path" Copy-Item -Recurse -Path $source_dir -Destination $full_target_backup_path
     ```
-6. In the same **tasks** directory, create a file for the Windows task metadata and add the following content, which provides a name, description, and privacy settings for the Windows task.
-Then, save the metadata file as **backup_windows_logs.json**:
+6. In the same **tasks** directory, create a file for the Windows task metadata called **backup_windows_logs.json**.
+Add the following content to the file, which provides a name, description, and privacy settings for the Windows task:
     ```
     {
       "name": "Windows backup",